 YEAR 2000 ISSUE.
 Year 2000 issues address the ability of electronic processing equipment to process date sensitive information and recognize the last two digits of a date as occurring in or after the year 2000.
 Many of our computer software and hardware systems, and some of our non-information technology infrastructure and manufacturing equipment, that utilize date-sensitive data, were structured to use a two-digit data field.
-As a result, these IT and non-IT systems will not be able to properly recognize dates in or after the Year 2000.
-If we are unable to complete the remediation or replacement of critical IT and non-IT systems in a timely manner, or if those with whom we conduct business are unsuccessful in implementing timely solutions, Year 2000 issues could have a material adverse effect on our results of operations.
+As a result, these IT and non-IT systems would not, as originally structured, be able to properly recognize dates in or after the Year 2000.
+We believe we have completed the remediation or replacement of critical IT and non-IT systems, and as of January 18, 2000, Year 2000 issues have not had and are not expected to have a material adverse effect on our results of operations.

 YEAR 2000 PROGRAM.
-Our predecessor, TPI, created a Year 2000 management team in June of 1998 to address the Year 2000 issue.
-The Year 2000 program, started by TPI and continued by PCA, involves three primary phases:
+Our predecessor, Pactiv, created a Year 2000 management team in June of 1998 to address the Year 2000 issue.
+The Year 2000 program, started by Pactiv and continued by PCA, involved three primary phases: